- Submittal Process

 -The Dean authorizes the amount and type of school or college resources, as specified in the proposal, needed to assist the PI in completing the project.

 - The Dean also insures that all persons who are responsible for the design, conduct, or reporting of projects file annually a financial interests disclosure statement.
-The "Certification of Filing of Financial Interests Disclosure Statement" is sent to RD&C after being signed by the Dean.
+The "Certification of Filing of Financial Interests Disclosure Statement" is routed to GCA after being approved by the Dean.

 - Other approvals may be required depending on the nature of the proposal and the departments involved in performing the project.
 Please initiate communications regarding the proposal development and required approvals early in the process.